 Paying for research and analysis can be both educational and useful.
 Some investors may find watching or observing market professionals to be more beneficial than trying to apply newly learned lessons themselves.
 There are a slew of paid subscription sites available across the web, the key is in finding the right ones for you.
 View a list of the services I use use myself which include Dan Zanger and Bespoke Premium.
 Other well respected services include Investors.com and Morningstar, to name two.

 Seminars can provide valuable insight into the overall market and specific investment types.
 Most seminars will focus on one specific aspect of the market and how the speaker has found success utilizing their own strategies over the years.
 Examples include Dan Zanger and Mark Minervini.
 Not all seminars have be paid for either.
 Some seminars are provided free which can be a beneficial experience, just be conscious of the sales pitch that will almost always come at the end.

 When it comes to classes, these are typically pricey, but like seminars, can also be very beneficial.
-Will O’Neil workshps, Investools, and Online Trading Academy provide a variety of courses on investing and trading.
+Will O’Neil workshps, Investools, Online Trading Academy, and Bulls On Wall Street provide a variety of courses on investing and trading.

 9. Buy your first stock or practice trading through a simulator

 With your online broker account setup, the best way to get started it to simply take the plunge and make your first trade.
 Don’t be afraid to start small, even 10 or 20 shares will serve its purpose of getting you in the game.

 If trading with real capital is not possible initially or not of interest, consider using a stock simulator for virtual trading.
 A variety of online brokers offer virtual trading for practicing.